 Website: https://www.neuro-notion.com/templates

-Best For: Notion users who want ADHD‑specific structure out of the box.
+Best for: Notion users who want ADHD‑specific structure out of the box.

-| Platform | Core Features & Automation | UX & Quality | Value & Pricing | Target | Unique Selling Points |
+| Platform | Core Features | UX & Quality | Value & Pricing | Target | Unique selling point |

 |---|---|---|---|---|---|